 The GMC is clear on the matter in its guidance Good medical practice, stating (paragraph 16g): "In providing clinical care you must... wherever possible, avoid providing medical care to yourself or anyone with whom you have a close personal relationship."

-Making a referral or “expediting” a request could be viewed as offering clinical care in this context and also an abuse of privilege.
+Making a referral or “expediting” a request could be viewed as offering clinical care in this context and also a misuse of privilege.

 Another example of using privileged access to provide a ‘personal favour’ would be logging into a clinical system to review test results upon request from a friend or colleague.
 They may be anxious to hear from their doctor and ask if you can check for them.

-Refusing such a request may again seem awkward and unsympathetic but it is not appropriate to blur patient-doctor boundaries in this way and it is likely to fall foul of organisational policies, including data protection (see below).
-Our advice is to explain why you cannot access their records and why it is safer for them to await an official review from their doctor.
+Refusing such a request may again seem awkward and unsympathetic but it is not appropriate to blur patient-doctor boundaries in this way and it is likely to fall foul of professional duties and organisational policies, including data protection (see below).
+Our advice is to explain the reasons why they should liaise with their own doctor/clinician.

 Data protection concerns

-Another serious risk to consider is patient confidentiality.
-A colleague might reach out for advice on behalf of a relative or friend but this could be problematic without appropriate consent to share personal health details.
-Disclosing identifiers or sensitive information without consent would constitute a breach of patient confidentiality either by the colleague asking for advice on behalf of their friend or the treating clinician sharing details about the patient with their colleague.
+Another important factor to consider is patient confidentiality.
+A colleague might reach out to you for advice on behalf of a relative or friend you are treating.
+However, disclosing identifiers or sensitive information without consent from the patient would constitute a breach of patient confidentiality.

 There is also the risk that an email might be forwarded to the wrong recipient.
-Contact details being searched for on the NHS mail directory could result in the selection of the wrong email address, with similar or the same names being listed and the contents of the email ending up in the wrong mailbox.
+Contact details being searched for on the NHS mail directory could result in the selection of the wrong email address, such as selecting someone with a similar or same name.

-The GMC offers specific guidance on confidentiality, stating: “Doctors, like everyone else, must comply with the law when using, accessing or disclosing personal information.”
+The GMC offers specific guidance on confidentiality (paragraph 5), stating: “Doctors, like everyone else, must comply with the law when using, accessing or disclosing personal information.”